Julius Sumner Miller: Off-screen

 Julius Sumner Miller was born in Billerica, Massachusetts, as the youngest of nine children.
 His father was Latvian and his Lithuanian mother spoke 12 languages.
 He was of Jewish descent.

 Miller graduated with a master's degree in physics from Boston University in 1933.
 Due to the Great Depression, he and his wife Alice (née Brown) worked as a butler and maid for a wealthy Boston doctor for the following two years.
 They had no children, but he reached millions of children through his popular science programs.

 In 1937, after submitting over 700 job applications, he was offered a place in the physics department of Dillard University, a private, African American liberal arts college in New Orleans.
-During World War II he worked as a civilian physicist for the US Army Signal Corps while holding fellowships in physics at the universities of Idaho and Oklahoma.
+During World War II, he worked as a civilian physicist for the US Army Signal Corps while holding fellowships in physics at the universities of Idaho and Oklahoma.
 He was a Ford Foundation fellow at the University of California, Los Angeles.

-In 1950, Miller won a Carnegie Grant that allowed him to visit Albert Einstein at his home in Princeton, New Jersey, and also to visit the Institute for Advanced Study.
+In 1950, Miller won a Carnegie Grant that allowed him to visit Albert Einstein at his home in Princeton, New Jersey and visit the Institute for Advanced Study.
 He greatly admired Einstein and went on to amass a collection of Einstein memorabilia.
-In 1952, he joined the physics department at the then small El Camino College in Torrance, California (1952–1974), to maximum student enrollments due to his great popularity and where he was instantly recognizable by his casual hair and horn-rimmed eyeglasses.
+In 1952, he joined the physics department at the then-small El Camino College in Torrance, California (1952–1974), to maximum student enrollments due to his great popularity and where he was instantly recognizable by his casual hair and horn-rimmed eyeglasses.

 Miller was intolerant of misspelled words and misplaced punctuation, and often angered his colleagues because he charged that the students of most faculties were not learning enough.
-During an interview in the 1940s, he stated that intellectual life in America was in trouble, a belief he held for the rest of his life.
+During an interview, he stated that intellectual life in America was in trouble, a belief he held for the rest of his life.

 We are approaching a darkness in the land.
 Boys and girls are emerging from every level of school with certificates and degrees, but they can't read, write or calculate.
 We don't have academic honesty or intellectual rigor.
 Schools have abandoned integrity and rigor.